Anechoic chamber: Health and safety risks associated with RF anechoic chamber

 Personnel are not normally permitted inside the chamber during a measurement as this not only can cause unwanted reflections from the human body but may also be a radiation hazard to the personnel concerned if tests are being performed at high RF powers.
 Such risks are from RF or non-ionizing radiation and not from the higher energy ionizing radiation.

-As RAM is highly absorptive of RF radiation, incident radiation will generate heat within the RAM.
+As the radiation-absorbent material (RAM) lining the chamber is highly absorptive of RF radiation, incident radiation will generate heat within the RAM.
 If this cannot be dissipated adequately there is a risk that hot spots may develop and the RAM temperature may rise to the point of combustion.
 This can be a risk if a transmitting antenna inadvertently gets too close to the RAM.
 Even for quite modest transmitting power levels, high gain antennas can concentrate the power sufficiently to cause high power flux near their apertures.
 Although recently manufactured RAM is normally treated with a fire retardant to reduce such risks, they are difficult to eliminate.